-We offer associate, bachelors and graduate-level degrees in a variety of disciplines, with particular emphasis on career readiness, innovation and leadership.
+We offer associate, bachelor, and graduate-level degrees in a variety of disciplines, with particular emphasis on career readiness, innovation, and leadership.
 We also have a wide range of online programs to provide opportunities for adult learners and others to pursue and complete their degrees.

 Founded in 1888 as Barboursville Seminary, became Morris Harvey College in 1901, and was renamed the University of Charleston in 1978.
 (See UC History)